Blanding's turtle

-Blanding's turtle (Emydoidea blandingii) is a semi-aquatic turtle of the family Emydidae.
+Blanding's turtle (Emydoidea blandingii) is a species of semi-aquatic turtle of the family Emydidae.
 This species is native to central and eastern parts of Canada and the United States.
 It is considered to be an endangered species throughout much of its range.
-Blanding's turtle is of interest in longevity research, as it shows little to no common signs of aging and is physically active and capable of reproduction into eight or nine decades of life.
+Blanding's turtle is of interest in longevity research, as it shows few or no common signs of aging and is physically active and capable of reproduction into eight or nine decades of life.

 Taxonomy

 There are differences of opinion as to the genus for this species; both Emys and Emydoidea occur in published sources in 2009, 2010, and 2011.

 Etymology

 Both the specific name, blandingii, and the common name, Blanding's turtle, are in honor of American naturalist Dr. William Blanding (1773–1857).
+The Blanding’s turtle is also known as “the turtle with the sun under its chin,” a name that comes from Indigenous oral traditions.
+In one Indigenous creation story, the turtle is said to have rescued the sun and returned it to the sky by carrying it in its mouth.
+This left the turtle with the permanent glow of the sun on its neck and chin.

 Description

 Blanding's turtle is a medium-sized turtle with an average straight carapace length of approximately 18 to 23 cm with a maximum of 25.5 cm.
 A distinguishing feature of this turtle is the bright yellow chin and throat.
 The carapace, or upper shell, is domed, but slightly flattened along the midline, and is oblong when viewed from above.
 The carapace is speckled with numerous yellow or light-colored flecks or streaks on a dark background.
 The plastron, or lower shell, is yellow with dark blotches symmetrically arranged.
 The head and legs are dark, and usually speckled or mottled with yellow.
 Blanding's turtle is also called the "semi-box" turtle, for although the plastron is hinged, the plastral lobes do not shut as tight as the box turtles'.